-and other odd jobs.
-Many games thrives on replay value, and so with more stuff to do in more varieties of ways, a game in theory, gain more replay value and thus general value.
+Sidequests and other odd jobs.
+Many games thrive on replay value, and so with more stuff to do in more varieties of ways, a game in theory, gains more replay value and thus general value.

 Western RPGs in general tend to have a relatively short 'main' questline, with the majority of content being in the form of sidequests.
 Depending on how the difficulty/balancing works, it will often be expected that the player spend some time on side missions between parts of the plot in order to earn new abilities and equipment before pushing on to harder areas.

 Games that feature this generally fall towards the open end of the Sliding Scale of Linearity vs. Openness.
 Compare Sidetracked by the Gold Saucer, where a particular sidequest is so good and addictive it might distract one from the main quest altogheter, as well as Quicksand Box, when the sidequests are so expansive one gets confused on what one should actually be doing.
 See also Play the Game, Skip the Story.

 - Most entries in The Legend of Zelda series feature several sidequests ranging from simple Collection Sidequests to potentially massive Fetch Quests, but the following entries in the series stand out: